JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## Testing
 <hr>
 Changed splash sound on the red and yellow leaf since they sounded a bit harsh.

+The game doesn't reset when the win condition is met, So I need to fix that.

+I found so far that if you win the game nothing happens.
+I will look into this.

 ### Testing plan

+My testing plan is to play the game and make sure it works on desktop.
+Any problems that comes up I will

 ### Implementation